-Why is my cat kicking their cat litter everywhere?
+Why is my cat kicking theirfresh litter everywhere?

 Does the type of litterbox make a difference?

 It can.
-If the litterbox is too small, your cat may be uncomfortable and turn around and around looking for a good spot to go in.
-A small litterbox also means that when the cat does dig, there’s nowhere for the cat litter to go except on the floor.
+Ifyour cat’s litter box is too small, your kitty may be uncomfortable and turn around and around looking for a good spot to go in.
+A small litter box also means that when the cat does dig, there's nowhere for thekitty litter to go except on the floor.
 It also helps if the litter box has high sides, as these will catch some of the cat litter that is thrown around.

-One answer to the problem is to get a litterbox with a hood, which is like a separate room for your cat to go in.
-Whatever litterbox type you use, always make sure you use the right amount of cat litter.
+One of many litter box cleaning hacks, a simple answer to the problem is to get a larger litter box with a hood, which is like a separate room for your cat to go in.
+Whatever litter box type you use, always make sureto put in the right amount of cat litter.
 Too much, and you eliminate the benefits of a box with higher sides.
-Too little, and your cat doesn’t have enough to absorb their urine or cover their solids.
+Too little, and your cat doesn't have enough to absorb their urine or cover their solids.

 What else can I do to keep the cat litter in the litterbox?